-GCSE grade 5-5 in Combined Science or 5 in Biology.
-5 in Maths and English
+GCSE grade 6-5 in Combined Science or 6 in any Science.
+5 in Maths and English Exam board AQA

 Why study RPE?

 A Level RPE provides students with a broad introduction to the study of religious, philosophical and ethical concepts.